Pere's team drops official statement, tells fans planning protest to stay calm

 Following the twist by Biggie on Sunday, September 26 night, some fans of Pere decided to stage a protest in Lagos and show organisers of the reality show that votes cannot be rigged.

+Una papa no get work: Reactions as some of Pere's fans carry placards in protest as they try to locate Biggie

-The call for protest post made rounds on social media and urged fans who wanted justice for Pere to come out in their numbers for the rally.
+A post calling for protest made rounds on social media and urged fans who wanted justice for Pere to come out in their numbers for the rally.

 See the post below: